Nodal quintic surfaces and lines on cubic fourfolds: The topology of an even -nodal quintic and its double cover

 \begin{proof} According to \cite[Cor.\ 4.4]{Xiao}, every minimal surface of general type satisfying ${\rm c}_1^2<(8/3)(\chi(\ko)-2)$ is algebraically simply connected.
 As the inequality holds for the surface $F$, one indeed has $\pi_1^{\rm alg}(F)=\{1\}$.

 Alternatively, one may use the arguments in the proof of Lemma \ref{lem:tfH2}.
 There we saw that irreducible \'etale covers $F_0\to F$ are of degree at most two.
-However, an \'etale double cover corresponds to a line bundle of order two and thus defines a non-trivial two-torsion class in $H^2(F,\ZZ)$, the existence of which is excluded by the previous lemma. \end{proof}
+However, an \'etale double cover corresponds to a line bundle of order two and thus defines a non-trivial two-torsion class in $H^2(F,\ZZ)$, the existence of which is excluded by the previous lemma or rather by its first step showing $\Pic(F)[2])=0$. \end{proof}

 The following immediate consequence is originally due to Shen \cite[Lem.\ 4.5 \& Sec.\ 5]{Shen0}.
 The original proof is rather involved and makes heavy use of the Fano interpretation of $F$.

 \begin{cor} The surface $F$ satisfies $H_1(F,\ZZ)=0$. \end{cor}